palmerlj/KaraokeHiroki.github.io/README.md

 Hello, World!
 This is Hiroki Miyabayashi

-I am a sophmore ISAT major in JMU
+I am a sophmore ISAT major at JMU

 ### Coding Experience